 Having large amounts of debt when you have little money coming in gets expensive quickly.
 Late fees and interest charges accumulate quickly.
 Therefore, you need to plan to escape this downward spiral before it is too late.

 Do you qualify for debt relief?
-Low-income families may be eligible to pay off their credit cards and other obligations for less than the full amount.
+(Affiliate Link) Low-income families may be eligible to pay off their credit cards and other obligations for less than the full amount.
 Your ability to fund an escrow account is the most important criteria along with these other factors.